Returning Warrior not named in round one team list

 Young fullback Taine Tuaupiki will start at fullback after overcoming an injury that saw him leave the field during the Warriors final pre-season hit out.

-Tuaupiki remains the preferred backup option for the injured Charnze Nicholl-Klokstad who coach Andrew Webster has said may miss the first three weeks of the season.
+Tuaupiki remains the preferred backup option for the injured Charnze Nicoll-Klokstad who coach Andrew Webster has said may miss the first three weeks of the season.

 Another notable inclusion is new signing Kurt Capewell.
 The former Brisbane Bronco was another who impressed in pre-season and fans will be itching to see how he performs in a full first grade match in front of what is likely to be a sold out Mt Smart stadium.